paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 (4) A summary of the status of the nuclear security enterprise, including programs and plans for infrastructure modernization and retention of human capital, as well as associated budgets and schedules.

+(5) A summary of the status, plans, and budgets for carrying out the stockpile responsiveness program under [section 2538b of this title](./chapter-042-atomic-energy-defense-provisions.md#section-2538b).

-(5) Identification of any modifications or updates to the plan since the previous summary or detailed report was submitted under subsection (b).
+(6) Identification of any modifications or updates to the plan since the previous summary or detailed report was submitted under subsection (b).

-(6) Such other information as the Administrator considers appropriate.
+(7) Such other information as the Administrator considers appropriate.

 **(d) Elements of biennial detailed report** Each detailed report on the plan submitted under subsection (b)(2) shall include, at a minimum, the following:

-(1) With respect to stockpile stewardship and management—
+(1) With respect to stockpile stewardship, stockpile management, and stockpile responsiveness—

   (A) the status of the nuclear weapons stockpile, including the number and age of warheads (including both active and inactive) for each warhead type;